-I will say this from the outset, I was fortunate enough to own an Amarok 2.0 BiTdi for a few years, and boy, was that a fantastic vehicle.
-I still miss that vehicle.
+I will say this from the outset, I was fortunate enough to own an Amarok 2.0 BiTdi for a few years, and boy was that a fantastic vehicle.
+I still miss it.
 It’s just such a well-rounded package, both on and off-road.
 Today I drive a Japanese Ute, not due to personal choice so much, but rather due to the economic situation in SA.
 At the moment it’s really bad and I needed to make some sound financial decisions, so, unfortunately, the Rok had to go.

 Why am I telling you this?